ayitbarek/ayitbarek.github.io/Lab News.md

 June 2025:
 * Congratulation to Ayobami Aboderin and Atul Jadhav for sucesfully completing their MSc degrees.
 Wishing you continued success in all your future pursuits.
-* Sadique Abdalah has joined the lab as a PhD student.
+* Sadique Abdallah has joined the lab as a PhD student.
 Welcome Sadique!